lbrealdev/terraform-aws-groundwork-vpc/README.md

 ### Update module

 ```
-- Execute get for update this module
+- The terraform get command is used to download and update modules mentioned in the root module.

 terraform get
 ```